Archaeology-ABM/NASSA-hub/guidelines-for-authors.md

 You may consult the detailed specifications of each field in the [NASSA schema repository](https://github.com/Archaeology-ABM/NASSA-schema/blob/main/README.md#nassayml-fields) ([JSON file](https://github.com/Archaeology-ABM/NASSA-schema/blob/main/nassa-schema.json)).

-Notice that the order in which the fields are added to this file will not change its validity as module (it will remain machine-readable).
-We recommend generally following the order given in NASSA schema and in the templates, to facilitate human readability.
-However this default order might suffer changes in the future.
+Notice that the order in which the fields are added to this file will not change its validity as a module (it will remain machine-readable).
+We recommend generally following the order given in NASSA schema and the templates to facilitate human readability.
+However, this default order might suffer changes in the future.

 The fields in "NASSA.yml" are: